reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 JNI Local: Local variables in native code
 JNI Global: Global variables in native code

-### Java Agent
-Java agents are a special type of class which can be used to profile our Java applications.
-They use the Java Instrumentation API to intercept applications running on the JVM and modify their bytecode.

 ## Conclusion
 In this post we introduced Heap Dump as a snapshot of Java's object memory graph.
 We then saw different ways of capturing a Heap Dump.
 We also looked at some of basic concepts of heap dump analysis with Eclipse Memory Analyzer using a sample application.
 I covered some basics of generating heap dumps, reachability, GC roots, shallow vs. retained heap, and dominator tree.